stowball/hucssley/README.md

 * Functions to incrementally darken (`shade`) or lighten (`tint`) colours.
 * The ability to theme elements based off a parent selector.
 * The ability to create classes scoped to custom parent selectors.
-* The ability to create classes the map to pseudo-classes and pseudo-selectors.
+* The ability to create classes that map to pseudo-classes and pseudo-selectors.

 ---